2i2c-org/team-compass/services/technical-support/communication.md

 - **[The 2i2c FreshDesk account](support:freshdesk)** is where we track all support requests and communication.
 - **{doc}`the "Get Support" page <docs:support>`** provides guidance that communities may follow to get support.

+To e-mail a consortium, a group of communities, or specific community representatives, see [](#hubspot:email).

 (support:freshdesk)=
 ### FreshDesk